Octobug/notes/devops/containers/docker/the_docker_book/1_introduction.md

 Conntainers could be used as process isolation environments.
 A container is a chroot jail, which creates an isolated directory environment for running processes.
-If attackers breach the running progress in the jail, then find themselves trapped in this ennvironment and unable to further compromise a host.
+If attackers breach the running process in the jail, then find themselves trapped in this ennvironment and unable to further compromise a host.

 Docker has modern Linux kernel features, such as control groups and namespaces.